Our kids deserve better.

 Together, we can end the takeover.

-Being raised by a single mom taught me how to be resilient, but it was my teachers that taught me something even more powerful: that nobody makes it on their own, and everyone has potential when someone believes in them.
-That's why I know real leadership isn't about having all the answers— it's about listening to people and working together to find solutions.
+Being raised by a single mom taught me resilience, but it was my teachers who taught me the power of community—that nobody makes it on their own, and everyone has potential when someone believes in them.
+It's why I know real leadership isn't about having all the answers—it's about listening to people and working together to find solutions.
+It's why I chose a career in the science of public and community engagement.

-What's happening in HISD right now is the opposite of that.
+I'm concerned, like so many of us, about the lack of real leadership in HISD as a result of this takeover.
 We have an unelected board making decisions about our children while the people we actually voted for are forced to sit on the sidelines.
 Right now, we're teaching our kids that their voices don't matter and that ideologues in Austin know what's better for our kids better than we do.

-Real change happens when we meet communities where they are— where parents, students and teachers become the architects of change, not unelected ideologues 200 miles away.
+Real change happens when we meet communities where they are—where parents, students and teachers are the architects of change—not unelected ideologues 200 miles away.

 Educational justice & equity